Seasoning your new humidor is an essential step in the cigar storage arena.

 There are many methods to season your humidor.
 I will try to best describe my preferred seasoning method.

 Seasoning is all about ensuring that your spanish cedar maintains a preferred humidity of around 70%.
 Considering that the spanish cedar in a new Waxing Moon Humidor has been crafted from a rough cut piece of spanish cedar lumber, of which has been kiln dried to ensure industry standards in the wood vendor world.
-Then, stored in whatever warehouse and whatever relative humidity is available.
+Then, stored in whatever warehouse and relative humidity is available.

 Given the fact that a Waxing Moon Humidor uses 100% - 1/4" spanish cedar for it's lining, trays & dividers.... as well as the lid top and bottom, seasoning time may vary depending on many factors, such as point of origin.
 Most of the spanish cedar begins it's journey to Albert Lea, MN for me to work from Kansas City, MO via Des Moines, IA.
 Where it was and how it got to Kansas City, MO is a mystery to me....

 I have found that the Boveda 84% packs work nicely in the seasoning process.
 It provides enough humidity to season your humidor at a slow, steady pace.
 Seasoning can be a lengthy process.
+The goal is NOT to get to 84%, but to provide extra "horsepower" to get it to stabilize at 70%

 1/4" is a lot of spanish cedar that needs to stabilize... and this is not a process that can be forced.
 It will happen naturally and on it's own terms.